seduerr91/eval-suite/README.md

 ## Evaluation Frameworks Comparison

 For a detailed comparison of various LLM evaluation frameworks and tools, please see the [Evaluation Suites Comparison](./docs/eval_suites_comparison.md) document.
-This was created to provide context and aid in the selection of the most appropriate tools for your needs.
+This was created to provide context and aid in the selection of the most appropriate tools.

 ## Next Steps